QACore/Selenium-Assured/README.md

 * **[Leonardo Carmona da Silva]** - *Product Owner and Software Engineer* - [LeoCarmona](https://github.com/LeoCarmona) on [LinkedIn](https://www.linkedin.com/in/l3ocarmona/)

 See also the list of [contributors](https://github.com/QACore/Selenium-Assured/graphs/contributors) who participated in this project.

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE.txt) file for details